News of the Church

 This group is open to all and meets one Thursday evening per month in the Parlor to discuss climate issues.
 Please contact Betty McGinnis or the Church Office to sign up.

-Coming This Summer: Middle School Service Camp
+Middle School summer Service Camp

 Incoming 5th-8th graders are invited to join us for a summer service camp on June 9-13, 9:00-11:30 a.m.
 We will conduct a variety of service projects for local organizations while getting to know each other and learning why serving others is important.
 We will serve Monday-Thursday and celebrate with a fun activity on Friday.
 We will always meet and end at FPCLG and either stay for an on-site project or walk or drive to our service location.
 (Our only driving trip will be on Tuesday to the Share Food Share Love Food Pantry in Brookfield.)
 We will be at the church on Monday and Friday, at the food pantry on Tuesday, at the La Grange Library on Wednesday, and at Elm Park on Thursday.
 Snacks will be provided.
 Please bring a refillable water bottle.
 The cost is $30/camper.
 Sign up here!
 You can pay via credit card on our Online Giving page or through Venmo.

-also COMING this summer: FAITH FOREST KIDS’ SUMMER CAMP
+FAITH FOREST KIDS’ SUMMER CAMP

 Kids in preschool (at least four years old and potty trained) through incoming fourth graders are invited to join us for our Faith Forest summer camp taking place August 4-8, 9:00-11:15 a.m.
 Join us for a week of crafts, games, stories and snacks.
 Students will be divided by grade levels for age-appropriate activities.
 Please sign up for which days your child(ren) can attend, and note their ages in the comment section.
 Sign up here!
 Suggested donation to help cover costs is $30 per child for the week, which can be paid through our Online Giving page, through Venmo, or by cash or check (made out to FPCLG) to the Church Office.